 This, of course, is exactly what much of contemporary pop music does: it creates an emotional or experiential "high," then uses that "high" as a vehicle to slip any number of violent and antisocial messages into the mind.
 The visual imagery of movies and television accomplishes much the same thing.
 It's like a drug that comes with an attached agenda.
 Is it any wonder that people can be easily induced to commit acts inspired directly by the emotional impact of this kind of experience?
 We don't think so.
 On the contrary, we can't help believing that there is a very real connection between violence in entertainment and violence on the six o' clock news.

-If you still have doubts, or if you'd simply like to discuss these concepts at greater length with a member of our staff, feel free to get in touch with Focus on the Family's Counseling Department.
+If you still have doubts, or if you'd simply like to discuss these concepts at greater length, call our Counseling department.
 Our trained counselors would be more than happy to speak with you over the phone.
-You can contact them for a free consultation Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4537).
-They'll be pleased to assist you in any way they can.

 Combatting Cultural Influences